AdamMinton/looker-viz-package/README.md

 3.  **Compile your code**

-    You need to compile your react code, let's run:
+    You need to compile your code, let's run:

     ```
     yarn build:development